 In terms of operation it’s a very easy set up to use with dual ANT+ Bluetooth Smart transmission.
 Powerbox units we’ve used have always been super solid and consistent with whatever head unit or smartphone we’ve synced them to.

-Race Face have adopted the very neat in axle solution designed by Sensitivus and you can retrofit it to any Cinch style crank from super light Next SL to heavy duty SixC and Atlas units.
-It’ll also fit Easton road/CX cranks too.
+Race Face has adopted the very neat in-axle solution designed by Sensitivus and you can retrofit it to any Cinch-style crank from super-light Next SL to heavy duty SixC and Atlas units.
+It’ll also fit Easton road/CX cranks, too.
 The fat axle also gives plenty of room for battery capacity and the rechargeable cell will give around 400hrs between changes.
 It also protects it from weather and impacts as well as removing any concerns about chain stay clearance.

 Communication is via ANT+ or Bluetooth Smart so it’ll talk to any GPS units, smart phones or other hardware, but we’ve not ridden the system ourselves and there’s limited information from users on line.
 There’s nothing damning about it though so we’ll assume most are having a positive experience.
 It only measures torque from the left leg though so overall accuracy is just based on one leg doubled rather than a true two-leg reading.
 That also makes it very expensive compared to left-leg systems from Stages and 4iiii or complete cranksets like SRAM/Quarq.

-Avio are launching a super-cheap attack on the Stages/4iiii style left-hand crank sensor sector with their PowerSense pods.
-At under £300 they’ve got the potential to do well too but options and compatibility are restricted.
+Avio's PowerSense pods are a super-cheap attack on the Stages/4iiii style left-hand crank sensor.
+At under $300 / £200 they’ve got the potential to do well too but options and compatibility are restricted.
 They only communicate with ANT+ which is fine for most GPS units but they won’t read straight to your smartphone via Bluetooth.
 There’s currently only one out-of-date Shimano option in their MTB range.
 You can send your current XT or SLX cranks in for upgrading though and they’ve got plans to expand the MTB range as soon as they have time.
 The sensor needs a flat back to work on though so it’s not compatible with Deore or most FSA, SRAM, Praxis, Truvativ, Race Face or Rotor arms.

 We’ve not used the cranks yet so we can’t report on accuracy or syncing etc. ourselves either but user reports are decent.
 The sensor is relatively bulky though which is likely to cause even more clearance issues than Stages/4iiii on broad rear ends and fat chain stays.
 Battery life is also shorter at approx 100hrs and it’s heavier.
 If you’re after a Shimano-compatible bargain though it’s still worth keeping an eye on Avio developments.

 If we were talking about power measurement on the road we’d have a fairly long paragraph here about the pros and cons of crank-mounted measuring systems versus pedal-mounted systems.
-For MTB right now it’s really simple though as there’s only one set of SPD style clipless pedals even close to available.
-SRM’s X-Power pedals were only announced at Eurobike in September 2019 though and are expected to be released early 2020.
+For MTB right now it’s really simple though as there’s only one option that conforms to the best mountain bike pedals configuration: the SRM’s X-Power pedals.
 There are still decisions to make about arm-mounted power meters though.

 Crank measuring systems are largely split into two teams: